ymijsters/My_Data_Practical/README.md

 The results of this final test may be surprising.
 Of all books, some of which are almost 200 years old more than 2/3 passes the test.
 What may be less surprising is that, if we look at the books that are removed, they are all older books, mostly from the 19th century.
 On the other hand, there does not appear to be a significant difference between the number of Russian books versus English books removed from the list.
-This may be considered surprising, since Russia does not have the reputation for being a highly progressive country when it comes to female rights.
-This, however, possibly also shows one flaw in the test: while there may be two female characters in these stories discussing something other than a man, it does not mean that the females are necessarily treated properly.
+This again may be considered surprising, since Russia does not have the reputation for being a highly progressive country.
+This analysis, however, possibly also shows one flaw in the test: while there may be two female characters in these stories discussing something other than a man, it does not mean that the females are necessarily treated equally.

 ## Conclusion
 As shown by this work, significant, large-scale literary analysis can be performed using data science, but not only that, this work can be made significantly more efficient through the use of new Large Language Models.
-The repeated use of various simple GPT prompts has enabled the generation of large datasets that help to streamline and refine the programmic analysis of literature.
+The repeated use of various simple GPT prompts has enabled the generation of large datasets that help to streamline and refine the programmatic analysis of literature.

 Using these methods I have shown that, with a not insignificant dataset of Russian and English literature from the 19th and 20th century it is possible to provide detailed results from objective cross-book comparison.
 Using basic statistics I have shown that many preconceptions of differences between the 19th and 20th century or between Russian and English literature may not be so obviously present as one might expect.
 For the most basic example, word count, there is no significant difference between the Russian and English literature, nor is there any for the 19th vs. 20th century books, even though we might have expected 20th century books to be clearly shorter.
 Where a significant difference was found was in the ratio of dialogue versus other text.
 Here, in particular, Russian literature from the 19th century stood out and included significantly more dialogue than any of the other groups analyzed.
 This extends to a difference between periods in general, with 19th century books including significantly more dialogue than 20th century books.
 Interestingly, no differences were found in terms of gender ratio between the different groups of books.

 As second example of analysis, I have created an interactive character map, showing all characters present in a story and their interaction patterns.
 Such maps, while slightly chaotic to non-experts, can be very helpful in understanding the intricasies of interactions between characters and the differences between stories, writers, regions or periods.
 As discussed by Bonato et al. (2016), such character maps can exhibit many properties of complex networks and can help look at works of literature from a new perspective.
 The simple large-scale generation of these networks with the help of GPT can introduce new modes of analysis in the field of Literature.

 A third and final part of the analysis goes into a Tweaked Bechdel-Wallace test.
 This test, or at least a slightly tweaked version, for the representation of women in works of art can be programmatically tested using this input from GPT.
 As shown by the example above, from the 35 books tested, only 24 managed to pass the Tweaked Bechdel-Wallace test.
-The automation of this test used on a larger scale can also provide interesting insights in the progression of women in literature over time or across different regions.
+The automation of this test used on a larger scale can also provide interesting insights in the progression of the role of women in literature over time or across different regions.

-To conclude, the use of GPT can be a valuable addition to the field of literature analysis.
+To conclude, the use of LLMs can be a valuable addition to the field of literature analysis.
 It opens up the door for large-scale structured analysis of literature using more objective measures that provide an alternative perspective from personal subjective interpretations.
 The project above gives an overview of various options one has when trying to perform such an analysis with the support of GPT and the various test and visualizations that could be created.
 This can result in a better and interesting new perspective of cultural progression over time through the lens of literature.

 ## References